dsparling/wp-jquery-qtip/readme.txt

 As the plugin hadn't been upgraded in over 2 years and I saw no immediate replacement, I went ahead and upgraded the plugin to work on the latest (3.5) WordPress.

+But wait, this release has preliminary support for qTip2!
+I'll be lookng at qTip2 and see what I can add.
+You can continue to use qTip1, I'll provide backwards compatibility for the foreseeable future.
+Expect support for shortcodes at somepoint as well.

 == Screenshots ==

 1. **WP jQuery qTip Settings** - Settings